Check out my Arbor Bryan Iguchi Splitboard review to see how this board held up while splitboarding around the Teton Mountains.

 Lastly, the Grip Tech sidecut contact points are great for going downhill on the Bryan Iguchi Splitboard however if you find yourself skiing out on a fast icy skin track the skis will want to walk all over the place with that wavy profile.

-If you’re a fan of the Arbor brand, Grip Tech contact points and good ole Camber then be sure to check out the 2019 Arbor Bryan Iguchi Splitboard ($749.00) plus this board retails for about $300-400 under similar splitboards on the market.
-The 2019 version will be available in Fall of 2018.
+If you’re a fan of the Arbor brand, Grip Tech contact points and good ole Camber then be sure to check out the Arbor Bryan Iguchi Splitboard ($799.00) plus this board retails for about $300-400 under similar splitboards on the market.